 Under a MAC plan, the reimbursement for services provided by an out-of-network dentist is capped at the Maximum Allowable Charge (MAC).
 For example, if you visit an out-of-network dentist who charges $150 for a cleaning (covered at 100%), but the MAC is set at $100, insurance will cover $100 and you will be responsible for the remaining $50.

-How about I try to simplify with an illustrative example: two fictional people who have dental insurance plans with Acme Insurance, Mack and Ursula.
+How about I try to simplify with an illustrative example: two fictional people, Mack and Ursula, have dental insurance plans with Acme Insurance.
 Say Mack and Ursula both need a filling and they decide to see the same dentist, Dr. Tooth, for the procedure.
 Dr. Tooth, being one of the best dentists in the area, charges $200 for a filling.
 Unfortunately, Dr. Tooth is not a part of the Acme network, so both Mack and Ursula are subject to out-of-network coverage.
 Let’s see what they’ll each owe.

 First up is Mack’s appointment.
 Mack is enrolled in an Acme Insurance MAC plan, and under Mack’s MAC plan, fillings are covered at 80%.
-The PPO Fee for fillings on his plan is set at $150, so Acme Insurance will reimburse Mack $120 (80% * $150) and Mack will be responsible for paying Dr. Tooth the remaining $80.
+The PPO Fee for fillings on his plan is set at $150, so Acme Insurance will reimburse Mack $120 (80% * $150), and he will be responsible for paying Dr. Tooth the remaining $80.

 Later that day, Ursula has her appointment.
 Ursula is also enrolled in an Acme Insurance plan, but hers is a UCR plan.
 The UCR percentile on her plan is set at 90%, which comes out to a UCR Value of $180 in her area.
 Dr. Tooth charges $200 for a filling, so Acme Insurance will cover $144 (80% * $180) and Ursula will cover the remaining $56.

 Whew!
 That was a lot to take in!
 This should (hopefully) clear up some of the most confusing points.
-But if you’re still feeling a little lost, or just curious to learn more, you can check out other posts or reach out to me any time.
+But if you’re still feeling a little lost, or just curious to learn more, you can check out the other posts at the beginning of this one!
+You can also read even more about MAC vs. UCR here!